IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 ## Recoverable Databases

-The recoverability of a database determines the duration of the locking and the transactional (atomic) capabilities when accessing documents in and across an EzNoSQL database.
+The recoverability of a database determines the duration of the locking and the transactional (atomic) capabilities when accessing documents in and across EzNoSQL databases.
 EzNoSQL will always obtain a document-level exclusive lock for any type of write, update, or delete request, but an optional shared lock may be obtained for reads:

 * Non-recoverable databases are created using the default log option parameter of `NONE`.
 When the database is created with the default log option, the document-level locks are held only for the duration of the update or read request.
 This means for any type of update (insert, replace, delete), a document-level lock is obtained exclusively and protects the document from multiple (simultaneous) updates.
 Read requests use a default option with no read integrity (`NRI`).
 With `NRI`, the latest version of the document is returned at the time of the read request.
 Optionally shared locks may be obtained to provide a consistent read which will better protect a reader from viewing the document in the middle of an update.
 These shared locks may be obtained for the duration of the read request via specifying consistent read (`CR`) or for the entire duration of the transaction via consistent read extended (`CRE`).
 Obtaining shared locks may incur overhead and should be used only when required.